SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 .. image:: combine_batch_plot.png

 Note the discontinuity in the peak position.
-This is due to the fact that the Guassian fit is in fact a pretty bad model of the data and is not actually finding the peak.
+This reflects the fact that the Gaussian fit is a rather poor model for the data and is not actually finding the peak.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ